openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Reporting incidents

 Reporting incidents should be as simple and flexible as possible.

-All informationation necessary to report an incident should be available directly alongside the code of conduct itself.
+All information necessary to report an incident must be publicly documented directly alongside the code of conduct itself.
+This information must contain at least the following:

+1. A general email address at which incidents can be reported.
+2. The name and email address of each recipient of the general email address.

+Reporters may chose to report an incident by using the general email address provided or by contacting any of its recipient individually, either by using their provided email, reaching out in person, or by any other reasonable mean.

+An acknowledgement of receipt should be promptly issued to incident reporters.

+The name and contact details of the people responsible for managing the incident report should be provided to reporters as soon as possible (to uncover conflicts of interest upfront and allow for escalation).

 ## Commitment

-The OpenJSF makes the following commitments to reportees and victims of CoC incidents:
+The OpenJSF makes the following commitments to reporters and victims of CoC incidents:

 1. All incident reports will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
 2. The identity of the victim(s) and reporter(s) of a code of conduct violation will be kept confidential.

 ## Conflict of Interest

-Any member of Code of Conduct Team (CoC Team) who is involved in an incident must immediately inform the CoC Team of the conflict of interest and recuse themselves from the incident management process.
+Any person involved with the management of an incident report must immediatly notify the CoC Team in written and recuse themselves from the process if they have been involved in the incident itself or have any other conflict of interest with any of the involved parties (e.g. same employer).

 ## Enforcement